diegoarndt/Web-Application-Programming/README.md

 # Web Application Programming - WDDM-120-0NA - Humber college

-Good codes don't need comments, and here are five reasons why I did not commented this code.
+Good codes don't need comments, and here are five reasons why I did not add any to this code.

 * Unnecessary comments create distractions.
 * Impulsive comments root in the source code.